But February made me shiver

 In July 1958. at Gold Star Studios, and in a single session, Ritchie recorded "Come On, Let's Go," and "Framed."
 "Come On, Let's Go" was a success, putting Ritchie's name into the public consciousness.

 His next record, the last one to be released in his lifetime, was a double A side containing the previously mentioned "Donna," written about a real life girlfriend, and "La Bamba."
-"La Bamba" was an upbeat version of a traditional Mexican wedding song and would become insanely popular.
-It would be the song Ritchie Valens would best be remembered for.
+"La Bamba" was an upbeat version of a traditional Mexican wedding song and would become insanely popular, the song Ritchie Valens would best be remembered for.
 The record would sell over a million copies and was recorded a gold disc by the Record Industry Association of America.

 He returned to Los Angeles at the end of 1958, in time to appear in the movie Go Johnny Go! and return to Gold Star Studios to record what would comprise tracks for his two albums.